joypixels/emoji-toolkit-android/README.md

 Internet is required to download the converted emoji.

 ## Contributing
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for more info on contributing to the emojione project.
-For artwork comments and questions please see the emojione-assets repo.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for more info on contributing to the JoyPixels project.
+For artwork comments and questions please see the emoji-assets repo.

 ## Usage
-You'll find basic usage examples here in the [/EmojioneExamples/](EmojioneExamples/) directory, and links to usage demos in [USAGE.md](USAGE.md).
+You'll find links to usage demos in [USAGE.md](USAGE.md).

 ## Information